developerproductivity/logilica-cli/README.md

 the configuration file.

-Credentials for accessing Logilica are provided by command line options or by the environment variables,
-`LOGILICA_DOMAIN`, `LOGILICA_EMAIL`, and `LOGILICA_PASSWORD`.
-(Note to the
-Developer Practices Team:  the appropriate values for the bot account can be obtained from the Bitwarden vault.)
-Access for export uses an "email login", which is expected to specify a view-only "bot" account.
-Access for configuration uses "SSO login" and requires the user to provide his/her own credentials for accountability reasons.
-The tool normally runs in "headless" mode; however, in order to enable the user to perform an SSO login, the `data-sources` subcommand opens a browser window during the run.
-(You should not interact with this window unless it prompts for your SSO credentials;
-otherwise, you are likely to disrupt the functioning of the tool.)
+Credentials for accessing Logilica are provided by command line options or by the environment variables, `LOGILICA_DOMAIN`, `LOGILICA_EMAIL`, and `LOGILICA_PASSWORD`.
+(Note to the Developer Practices Team:  the appropriate values for the bot accounts can be obtained from the Bitwarden vault; users with admin privileges can also create their own username/password credentials using the Logilica UI.)
+For interactive use, OAuth or SSO credentials can be used.
+The tool normally runs in "headless" mode; however, in order to enable the user to perform an SSO login, the tool opens a browser window during the run.
+(You should not interact with this window unless it prompts for your SSO credentials; otherwise, you are likely to disrupt the functioning of the tool.)

 To run the tool, check out the Git repo and run:
 ```pip install -r requirements.txt .```